pisagatos/youtube-playlist-sorter/README.md

-# Playlist Sorter for YouTube
+# YouTube Tools for YouTube

-**UPDATE: Oct 5, 2024**
+**UPDATE: March 27, 2025**

 **This extension is no longer available in the Chrome extension store.**

 YouTube has revoked the Chrome extension's access to the YouTube API.
 YouTube audited the extension and required several changes that I am unable to, or will not, make (including changing the name of the extension and user interface to not use the word "YouTube").
-I guess we'd have to call it "Playlist Sorter for That Really Popular Video Sharing Service".
+I guess we'd have to call it "YouTube Tools for That Really Popular Video Sharing Service".
 No thanks.

 I'll leave the code here for now, in case anyone wants to run it locally, or make their own attempt with YouTube's auditors.